Capstone-Projects-2024-Spring/project-phillygpt/documentation/docs/requirements/system-overview.md

 # System Overview

 ## Project Abstract
-This project aims to create a web application where users can input questions about Philadelphia and with OpenAI's API’s, translate the question into an SQL query.
-These queries will retrieve data from a number of distinct databases available through OpenDataPhilly, each accessible via Carto's SQL API.
+PhillyGPT is a web application that provides data from SQL databases to users in an easy to read format without having to write a single line of code.
+This application will provide easy access to information that may otherwise only be accessible with technological expertise.
+Our hosted databases contain information about public safety, food availability, education, and health.

-Databases include and are not limited to information on public safety, education, and real estate.
-The question to the user’s answer will then be displayed in an easy to read format, whether a simple sentence or table with a detailed map.
-The application's core functionality includes an interface for question input, a backend for query generation, execution, and displaying database responses for the user to understand.
+ A user enters a question into an input box and clicks ‘Submit’.
+OpenAI’s GPT 3.5 large language model (LLM) translates the question into a valid SQL query based on the databases we have cloned from the OpenDataPhilly program.
+After being processed, the answer to the user’s question is displayed in an easy to read format.
+The data may be displayed as a formatted table, a few sentences, or alongside a map.

 ## Conceptual Design
 This project will have a web-based application architecture with respective frontend and a serverless backend.
 The frontend will be developed with Python Flask to create a responsive interface.